allegroai/clearml-docs/docs/clearml_agent.md

 ClearML Agent uses the provided default Docker container, which can be overridden from the UI.

-All ClearML Agent flags (Such as `--gpus` and `--foreground`) are applicable to Docker mode as well.
+All ClearML Agent flags (such as `--gpus` and `--foreground`) are applicable to Docker mode as well.

 To execute ClearML Agent in Docker mode, run:
 ```bash